WsCandy/srps/README.md

 Improvements
 ---

 There are a few things I would like to improve for the next version, I would like to add a lot more polish to game as a whole.
-I feel that scene transitions, additional animations, and sound effects would definately help give this even more of a retro feel.
+I feel that scene transitions, additional animations, and sound effects would definitely help give this even more of a retro feel.
 In addition to the UI improvements I would like to store the high score in local storage for subsequent visits to the game.

+Some logic needs to be moved out of components and either into static methods that can be tested or into pre-existing classes where they best fit.
+Examples of these methods can be found in the `Info` component and `Victory` component.